VAT Rates in Slovenia

-VAT (or Value Added Tax) is a type of indirect consumption tax imposed on the value added to products or services, specifically during different stages of the supply chain.
+Value added tax (VAT), or Davek na dodano vrednost (DDV) as it is called locally, is a type of indirect consumption tax imposed on the value added to products or services, specifically during different stages of the supply chain.
 A supply chain may include legally separate entities involved in production, wholesale, distribution, supply, or any other stages that add value to a product.

-Charging VAT on Digital Products
+Charging VAT on Digital Products or Services

 Exceptions to Charging VAT in Slovenia

-Some buyers may try to pretend that they’re a business just to avoid the VAT charge, so they’ll submit a dummy ID za DDV.
-Check to make sure each VAT number is valid.
-You can use Vatstack Validations to verify the ID za DDV automatically during online payment.
+Some buyers may try to pretend that they’re a business just to avoid the VAT charge, so they’ll submit a dummy VAT ID.
+Check to make sure each VAT ID is valid.
+You can use our VAT number check to verify it automatically during online payment.

 If your customer owns a valid VAT ID, you’re exempt from charging VAT in intra-community (EU) and cross-border (international) supplies.
 The transaction is covered by the reverse charge mechanism.
 With the reverse charge mechanism, the buyer is responsible for filing VAT on the transaction.